regexsoftware/REGex-ONLINE-Training-2020/README.md

 ### Step 3
-Create a Pull Request only after you have completed the entire project and do not wish to make any further changes.
-We will not be accepting more than one Pull Request from any team. \
+Create a Pull Request only after you have completed your assignments on weekly bases..
+We will not be accepting more than one Pull Request from any person in a week. \
 \
 You can complete your work on the local machine and then upload your project folder in the forked repository and proceed to create a Pull Request.